The Importance of Choosing the Right Motorcycle Helmet

 Half Shell Helmets

-These types of motorcycle helmets only cover the top of the rider’s head and area from their foreheads to the brows.
+These motorcycle helmets only cover the top of the rider’s head and area from their foreheads to the brows.

-Some of them tend to offer a little more cover at the back of your neck as well as ears but leave the rest of your face exposed.
+Some of them offer a little more cover at the back of your neck and ears but leave the rest of your face exposed.

-They are also well-ventilated but offer significantly less head protection as compared to full-face or open-face helmets.
+They are well-ventilated but offer significantly less head protection than full-face or open-face helmets.

 Furthermore, most of these helmets don’t come with face shields and, thus, require you to buy your goggles for eye protection.